benjamincharity/angular-string-interpolation/README.md

 # angular-string-interpolation

+`inˈtərpəˌlāt/ - verb: insert (something) between fixed points`

-This module was created to help separate a projects copy from the project DOM.
-Currently you can easily abstract static text out into a `constant` or config but if that abstracted string needs any dynamic information you will be forced to split the copy up into many smaller parts or simply leave the copy directly in the DOM.
+This module was created to help developers create a separation between the text for a project and the actual project code.
+Currently you can easily abstract static text out into a constant or configuration file, but if that abstracted string needs any dynamic information you will be forced to split the copy up into many smaller parts or simply leave the copy directly in the DOM.

-This module allows you to keep your raw copy out of the DOM while still allowing you to use dynamic data.
+This module allows you to keep your marketing or interface copy out of the DOM while still allowing you to use dynamic data.

 [**Plunker Demo**][demo_simple]